THE FORMER D.S.R. WYOMING TERMINAL

 |

-Interestingly, the construction of the Wyoming Carhouse
+The construction of the Wyoming Carhouse followed the

-Miller Road side of the Ford Rouge facility was from the south,
+Miller Road side of the Ford Rouge facility was from the

-a 2,000-kilowatt substation near Wyoming and Michigan.l Land
+Commission built a 2,000-kilowatt substation near Wyoming

-1929 from the Clippert Brick Co., one of a number of brick manufacturing companies in the area at the time.
+Brick Co., one of a number of brick manufacturing companies in the area at the time.

-body streetcars (both built in 1903) to temporarily house its employees until the permanent buildings were completed.
+streetcars (both built in 1903) to temporarily house its employees until the permanent buildings were completed.

 ORIGINAL WYOMING LOOP TURN-AROUND